samcheyette/CSP-model/README.md

 - `get_effective_target(partial_assignment=None)` subtracts the contributions of any already-assigned variables (and any bindings supplied via `partial_assignment`) from the original target.
 The result is the remaining total the still-unassigned variables must realize, regardless of whether those variables are binary or have larger domains.
 - `test_contradiction()` (implemented by subclasses) asks “can the remaining variables still reach the effective target?”
 If not, the constraint is currently impossible to satisfy.
 - `evaluate(assignment)` (subclass-specific) expects a complete assignment mapping and returns `1` when the constraint is satisfied and `0` otherwise.
 - `possible_solutions(partial_assignment=None, subset_vars=None)` lazily yields assignments that satisfy the constraint.
 You can optionally pass a partial assignment to condition on certain values and/or restrict enumeration to a subset of the unassigned variables.
+This is the **most important** method to understand.

 Understanding these methods makes it easier to reason about concrete constraints, so next we focus on `EqualityConstraint`.
 (There are a bunch of other constraint types, like InequalityConstraints and UniquenessConstraints, but we'll just start with equalities, cause they're pretty simple...).